altunenes/sorceress/docs/explanations of illusions.md

 ```

-With this illusion, you perceive the black and white NumPy array as colorful.
-After you run this code, you need to select the iris manually then push the enter.
-I didn't want to use the iris detector since it slowing down the script.
+With this illusion, you perceive the black-and-white NumPy array as colorful.
+After you run this code, you need to select the iris manually and then push the enter.
+I didn't want to use the iris detector since it slowed  down the script.
 Just select smaller as much as possible.
-I've used `seamlessClone` function from the OpenCV for getting much more realistic results.
-Your ROI (region of interest that you selected manually) will correspond an eclipse' coordinates which I needed to detect the exact position of the iris.
+I've used `seamlessClone` function from OpenCV for getting much more realistic results.
+Your ROI (region of interest that you selected manually) will correspond to an eclipse' coordinates which I needed to detect the exact position of the iris.

 example: You probably have seen this lady's left eye as blue, but it's exactly the same color as the right eye.